mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M2/Shakhomirov_S2_LP4_M2.md

 ## Deploy your data ingestion microservice and DynamoDB table with AWS Cloudformation

-**Objective**
+## **Objective**

 * You have already created a Cloudformation stack containing AWS Lambda function responsible for data extraction from your PayPal account.
-* You would would to add your newly created `data ingestion manager` (*liveProject2* of this series) and deploy/update these microservices using AWS Cloudformation.
+* You would would to add your newly created `data ingest manager` (*liveProject2* of this series) and deploy/update these microservices using AWS Cloudformation.
 * Add IAM roles for these Lambdas and extra resources, i.e. as S3 bucket.

-**Why is this milestone important to the project?**
+## **Why is this milestone important to the project?**

-- This is an intro to AWS Cloudformation and how you describe your resources (Lmbdas, etc.) with AWS Cloudformation.
+- This is an intro to AWS Cloudformation and how you describe your resources (Lambdas, etc.) with AWS Cloudformation.
 Adding the second Lambda shows how you can simplify deployment and scale your resources easily across multiple accounts if needed.
 - You ave already added one resource (AWS Lambda function)
 - Now you would want to add another one (`ingestManager`).
 - You will learn how to do it with other resources, i.e. RDS or *Dynamo*.

-**Workflow**
+# **Workflow**

 # **[1].
-Modify existing Cloudformation satck for PayPal data connector (your first Lambda)**
+Modify existing Cloudformation stack for PayPal data connector (your first Lambda)**

 ## [1.1].
 Create your ingest manager solution (you can copy it from *liveProject2*)
 * Go to repository [pipelineTools](https://github.com/mshakhomirov/pipelinetools/) and set up your ingest manager accordingly to run in your AWS account.